aiven/devportal/docs/platform/concepts/service-forking.rst

 - PostgreSQL®
 - MySQL
-- Redis®*
+- Redis®
 - Apache Cassandra® (Limitation: you cannot fork to a lower amount of nodes)
-- Elasticsearch
+- Elasticsearch*
 - OpenSearch®
 - InfluxDB®
-- M3DB
+- M3
 - Grafana®

 When forking a service with Point in Time Recovery (PITR), you can choose to fork from the latest transaction or select a specific point in the past to fork from.